Feldbach, Styria

 Feldbach ([ˈfɛldbax]; Vrbna) is a town in the southeast of the Austrian state of Styria, near the Slovenian and Hungarian border.
 It is located in the valley around the river Raab.
+With 13,421 inhabitants (as of 1 January 2023), Feldbach is the fifth largest town in Styria.

 History

 Findings from the Neolithic period prove the early existence of a settlement in the area where Feldbach is now located.
 The name "Feldbach" was first mentioned in 1188 as "Velwinbach".
 A parish exists since 1232.

 In 1469, Feldbach was devastated by rebellious troops.
 This is probably the reason why the Feldbach Tabor, a medieval fortress, was built.

 In the 15th century, Feldbach was the setting of many conflicts between rival aristocratic families which caused destruction and pillages in the town.

 Finally, after the Hajduks (which accompanied the attacking Ottoman Turks) destroyed the whole town, except the Tabor hill, a closed fortification with several gates was built.

 Feldbach experienced a major economic upswing after the Hungarian Western railroad was opened in 1873.
 At the same time the nearby spa Bad Gleichenberg became well known.

 During World War I a prisoner-of-war camp existed in Feldbach.